Conclusions About 10-Meter Es Propagation:

 Solar Noon Hour – The actual time (hour measured) that the Sun is due south.
 During Central Daylight Time it occurs at 13:18 or 1:18 PM at grid square EM12ju.

 Digisonde – A device that measures the values of returned high frequency radio signals transmitted and received in order to determine ionospheric layer altitudes.
-The University of Massachusetts Lowell Millstone Hill Digisonde is best known.
+The University of Massachusetts Lowell Millstone Hill Digisonde

 W6ELProp – Windows computer program developed by Sheldon C. Shallon, W6EL used for predicting ionospheric (sky-wave) propagation between any two locations on the earth on frequencies between 3 and 30 MHz.
 Earlier DOS versions were known as MINIPROP and MINIPROP Plus.